 The SoundAsleep Dream Series features a network of 40 internal air coils that, combined with its tall, 19 inch height, feels as if you're sleeping on a true box spring and mattress, as opposed to an air bed, reviewers say.
 However, that 19-inch height also makes it hard to get a regular sheet set on this mattress, you'll have to shop for fitted sheets with deep pockets, which may be pricier than regular sheets.
 (See our separate report on bed sheets for some recommendations.)

-Whether you opt for the queen or twin size, at 16.5 inches thick, the Pillow Rest doesn't feel quite as "bed-like" as the SoundAsleep, but that's still plenty of padding for a very comfortable sleep, users say.
+At 16.5 inches thick, the Pillow Rest doesn't feel quite as "bed-like" as the SoundAsleep, but that's still plenty of padding for a very comfortable sleep, users say.
 It's also thick enough that you'll probably still need deep-pocket sheets.
-The built-in pillows and easy-to-use, integrated air pump also get a lot of love -- the blow up mattress inflates and deflates in about four minutes.
+The built-in pillows and easy-to-use, integrated air pump also get a lot of love -- the blow-up mattress inflates and deflates in about four minutes.

-Although king-sized air mattresses are not quite as popular as queen-sized models, since they take up more space, couples love turning to the Fox Air Beds Plush High Rise king size air mattress in a pinch.
+Although king-sized air mattresses are not quite as popular as queen-sized models, since they take up more space, couples love turning to the Fox Air Beds Plush High Rise (Est. $180) king size air mattress in a pinch.
 Many couples who are in the process of moving across the country say they purchased this air bed to use until their furnishings arrive; others say they use it for camping in family-sized tents.
 It's also a popular choice to set up in a guest room, since it's so accommodating of more than one sleeper.
-The Plush High Rise measures 80 by 76 by 25, which is true king size; again, you will need deep pocket sheets for the 25 inch thickness.
-The Fox king-sized air bed is the manufacturer's most popular size and is sometimes unavailable, so you may need to check the website regularly for when it comes back in stock.
+The Plush High Rise measures 80 by 76 by 25 inches, which is true king size; again, you will need deep pocket sheets for the 25 inch thickness.
 Fox Air Beds are also available in queen (Est. $160), full (Est. $130), and twin XL sizes (Est. $120).

-Having said that, the Fox Air Bed is very easy to inflate and deflate, owners note, with a simple dial function that activates the built-in pump.
-Also, unlike most air mattresses with a built-in pump, the Plush High Rise has a hand pump option as well, in case you have no access to electricity.
+Having said that, the Fox Air Bed is very easy to inflate and deflate, owners note, with a simple dial control that activates the built-in pump.
+Also, unlike most air mattresses with a built-in pump, the Plush High Rise can also be inflated by any type of external pump -- for example, a hand or battery-operated pump in case you have no access to AC electricity.

 The biggest complaint we see about all air mattresses is that they gradually lose air through the night.
 This is because no material that is comfortable enough to sleep on will also hold air forever.
-Serta largely has solved this problem with the Serta Twin Raised Air Mattress (Est. $140) with a dual pump technology.
+Insta-Bed has largely has solved this problem with the Insta-Bed Raised Air Mattress with Never Flat Pump (Est. $140).
 There are two built in pumps.
 The main pump inflates the mattress in about four minutes, then the secondary pump monitors and maintains that air pressure.
 The air mattress also deflates quickly, and owners say that it is very easy to handle and store.
-This twin Serta measures 74 by 39 inches -- true twin size -- and the 18-inch depth makes users feel as if they're sleeping on a "real" bed, although it does require deep pocket sheets.
-The Raised Air Mattress is also available in queen (Est. $145) and queen pillow top (Est. $200) sizes.
+This twin Insta-Bed measures 74 by 39 inches -- true twin size -- and the 18-inch depth makes users feel as if they're sleeping on a "real" bed, although it does require deep pocket sheets.
+It's also available in full and queen sizes.

-The Serta Raises Air Mattress gets some of the best reviews we've seen for comfort, with many users saying that they like it better than their regular bed, because of its soft, yet uniform, support, thanks to its 21 circular air coils (35 on the queen size).
-It's particularly popular with back pain sufferers.
-While most air mattresses can be adjusted by adding or removing air, the Serta has three preset firmness levels, plush, medium or firm, and the secondary pump maintains whichever level you choose.
-This Twin Raised Air Mattress is reported as very durable, and comes with a long, two-year warranty.
-Serta customer service gets excellent reviews for its responsiveness.
+The Insta-Bed Raised Air Mattress series gets some of the best reviews we've seen for comfort, with many users saying that they like it better than their regular bed, because of its soft, yet uniform support, thanks to its 21 circular air coils (35 on the queen size).
+It's particularly popular with back-pain sufferers.
+While most air mattresses can be adjusted by adding or removing air, the Insta-Bed has three preset firmness levels, plush, medium or firm, and the secondary pump maintains whichever level you choose.
+This twin-sized raised air mattress is reported as very durable, and comes with a one-year warranty.

 Air mattresses for kids are a great idea not only for visits to grandma, but also for camping or any type of traveling where there might be a limited number of beds.
 No kids' air bed gets better reviews than the AeroBed Mattress for Kids (Est. $80), a mini air mattress that keeps small children snug and comfortable.
 It's for ages 4 and up, but many parents say they even use it as a travel bed for toddlers and it works very well.

 They're less common than queen- or twin-sized air mattresses, in fact, some companies don't even make their air beds in a full size, but people who feel like a twin is just too small, yet don't have room for a queen-sized bed love this size option.
-We don't recommend one, specific full-sized air mattress in this report, but several models that we've discussed above, including the Intex Pillow Rest and the Fox Air Plush High Rise make their well-reviewed air beds in a full size model.
-The Intex full size costs about $55, and the Fox Air full size costs about $130.
+We don't recommend one, specific full-sized air mattress in this report, but both Insta-Bed and the Fox Air make their well-reviewed air beds in a full size model.
+Both are about $130.